 Retinol is a controversial ingredient because of its potentially hazardous side effects.
 Although it has many proven benefits, the Cosmetics Database rates it as a moderate hazard ingredient.
-It warns of potential side effects including cancer, developmental and reproductive toxicity, violations, restrictions and warnings, cellular level changes, and organ system toxicity.
-Retinol has been shown to produces excess reactive oxygen species that can interfere with cellular signaling, cause mutations, lead to cell death, and it may be implicated in cardiovascular disease.
+It warns of potential side effects including cancer, developmental and reproductive toxicity, violations, restrictions and warnings, cellular level changes and organ system toxicity.
+Retinol has been shown to produce excess reactive oxygen species that can interfere with cellular signaling, cause mutations, lead to cell death, and it may be implicated in cardiovascular disease.
 It has caused reproductive effects at low doses in one or more animal studies, and there is limited evidence of cancer and skin toxicity, although it has been shown to be easily absorbed into the skin.

-Retinol (along with Tretinoin) can cause severe skin reactions, including peeling, redness, scaling, itching, and burning.
+Retinol (along with Tretinoin) can cause severe skin reactions, including peeling, redness, scaling, itching and burning.
 Formulas containing this ingredient, prescribed or OTC, are expected to cause some irritation upon use, although the irritation should decrease after approximately two weeks of continued application.
 It is also known to cause thinning of the skin, and therefore should not be used in conjunction with hair removal waxing (Wikipedia).

 Retinol greatly increases the risk of extreme sunburn; care should be taken (shade, sunscreen, etc.) to protect treated skin from overexposure to ultraviolet light.